edukait/edukait/README.md

 ### ✏️ what i'm working on
 * creating a personal website/portfolio
 * learning react.js and node.js
-* statistical analysis on federal loan data
+* conducting statistical analyses on federal loan data
 * practicing leetcode problems

 ### 🎧 what i'm listening to